rollins-cms/cms330-spr20/sprint2/sprint2.md

 # Reality Check:
   * On Thursday, do basic technology setup (Trello or other).
 Do sprint planning meeting.
-  * TODO by next class:  Skim problem set, lab, and readings.
+  * TODO by next class:  Skim problem set, project, and readings.
 As your skim, make notes of relevant sections for problems on problem set.
-  * Tuesday class: Work on problem set as group
+  * Tuesday class: Work on problem set as group.
-  * TODO by next class: Get code for lab and work on Part 1.
+  * TODO by next class: Get code for project and work on Part 1.
 Make expert requests if needed.
-  * Thursday: Make sure everyone has started lab and discuss Part 1.
+  * Thursday: Make sure everyone has started project and discuss Part 1 and how to approach Part II.
   * TODO by Tuesday: Have "almost final" answers for all problems in problem set.
 Some may still need group discussion or further clarification.
   * Tuesday: Do final check of problem set.
 Make sure problem set is neat, tidy, and meets guidelines.
 Turn in your problem set at the end of class.
-Finish Part II of lab.
+Finish Part II of project.
   * TODO before next class: Take the practice quiz and check your answers.
 Study as a group.
 Make sure Lab is written up and ready to go.
   * Next Tuesday: Quiz (30 minutes), Sprint 2 retrospective, and Sprint 3 planning.